moodle/devdocs/general/development/policies/component-communication/index.md

 **Q: What?
 Really?**

-A: Anytime one plugin wants to communicate to one other specific plugin - it’s better to create a core API and channel all communication through that API.
+A: Anytime one plugin wants to communicate to one other specific plugin - it's better to create a core API and channel all communication through that API.
 For example `assignment online text` uses the `Editor API` to add a rich text field to the form.
 It does not directly add an instance of `Atto` to the form.
 This allows either plugin to be replaced by a different, (hopefully better) plugin without changing the API or the other plugin.
 Remember, any plugin in Moodle is optional and may be removed in the future.

 **Q: How do I know if there is an API I can already use?**